apeskinian/p4_watch-o-tron/README.md

 - As a site user, I can log in so that I can use the app.
 - As a site user, I can log out so that I can keep my data private.
+- As a site user, I can reset my password with an email link so that I can regain access to my account if I forgot the password without having to contact admin.
 - As a site user, I am notified on successful login and logout so that I know that I am logged in or out.
 - As a site user, I can view my watch collection so that I can view images and details of the watches I own.
 - As a site user, I can view my wish list so that I can see what watches I want or plan my next purchase.